abhayagiri/beginning-our-day/manuscripts/ay/ay-all.md

 ### 07-17-12

-In the *Sabbāsava Sutta—All the Taints—*(MN 2) the Buddha talks about.
-He says we can abandon taints by using the four requisites—robes, food, shelter, and medicine—in the appropriate way.
+In the *Sabbāsava Sutta---All the Taints---*(MN 2) the Buddha talks about.
+He says we can abandon taints by using the four requisites---robes, food, shelter, and medicine---in the appropriate way.
 It's an interesting reflection that taints are to be abandoned by consciously using the requisites.
 Even though we're renunciants and sometimes we have ideals about getting by with less robe cloth, sleeping outside, eating less, or some other idealistic standard, we always have to remember that the foundation of our lives is based on a very down to earth, grounded, and simple practice around robes, food, shelter, and medicine.
-Attending to these requisites with mindfulness and care helps us in our spiritual lives—that's the purpose.
+Attending to these requisites with mindfulness and care helps us in our spiritual lives---that's the purpose.

 A teacher once told me that when he eats, he does it as an act of loving-kindness to his body.
 He feeds the body because he's caring for